kyma-project/registry-proxy/docs/user/tutorials/tutorial.md

 - How to set up Cloud Connector, on-premise Docker Registry.
 - How to install the Registry Proxy module and configure the connection.
 - How to create a target deployment using an image from the on-premise Docker Registry.
+- How to set up a Connection to a Docker Registry with the OAuth authentication.

 ## Prerequisites

 - SAP BTP, Kyma runtime enabled
 - [Connectivity Proxy and Registry Proxy modules](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?locale=en-US) added
-- Docker installed and running
+- Docker installed and running (for the Basic authorization option)
+- Docker Registry instance that uses OAuth authorization (for the OAuth option)
 - kubectl installed
 - [SapMachine 21 JDK](https://sapmachine.io/) installed
 - [Cloud Connector installed](https://tools.hana.ondemand.com/#cloud)
 - Htpasswd and openssl installed

 ### Prepare enviroment

+[OPTION BEGIN [Basic authorization]]

 1. Export the following environment variables: